 "Certainly," said Cabot, "as you are a slave."
 She struggled a little, futilely.
 "I cannot rise," she said.
 "I cannot bring my hands to my mouth.
 I awaken yours, and helpless."
 "Not infrequently are slaves bound," said Cabot.
 "Few things so contribute to a slave's awareness of her condition as being rendered totally vulnerable, completely defenseless and helpless.
 Susceptibility to the master's bonds, at his pleasure, finding herself wholly at his mercy, whenever he pleases, well reminds her of what she is and to whom she belongs."
 She pulled a little at the slave cord, wrapped so securely about her small wrists and slender ankles.
 "How much I am yours!" she said.
-"How much you master me!"

-"Do you object?" asked Cabot.
+"How much you "Do you object?" asked Cabot.

 "No," she said, "I am a slave.
-I want to be well mastered!
+I want to be well "Any man can master you," said Cabot.

+"Yes, Master," she said. "-Now."
+Cabot's eyes roved her, as the eyes of masters can mastered!
 I need to be well mastered!
 I beg to be well mastered!
-I would be miserable were I not well mastered!"
+I would be miserable were I not well She dared not meet his eyes.